Resorptive (obstructive) atelectasis

 Resorptive or obstructive atelectasis is a form of lung collapse that is due to obstruction of the airways supplying a lung segment or lobe.
 It is a term used to distinguish atelectasis identified on imaging based on the underlying pathophysiology to guide diagnosis.

-As the name implies, in this form of atelectasis there is partial or complete bronchial obstruction which leads poor ventilation of the airways supplied.
-As ventilation between the distal air spaces and the trachea is disrupted the residual air in the affected lung is resorped by the vessels at a rate greater than it is replaced by fresh ventilated air.
+As the name implies, in this form of atelectasis there is partial or complete bronchial obstruction which leads to poor ventilation of the airways supplied.
+As ventilation between the distal airspaces and the trachea is disrupted the residual air in the affected lung is resorbed by the circulating blood at a rate greater than it is replaced by fresh ventilated air.
 This causes volume loss in the affected lung.
 Volume loss may be minimal in distal airways obstruction due to the presence of collateral ventilation via the pores of Kohn.

 The rate at which atelectasis progresses depends on whether there is obstruction of a lobar or segmental bronchus.
 Lobar obstruction manifests as lobar atelectasis.
-In segmental atelectasis there is often a degree of collateral ventillation from adjacent lung segments which causes a slightly distinct radiographic presentation.
+In segmental atelectasis, there is often a degree of collateral ventilation from adjacent lung segments which causes a slightly distinct radiographic presentation.
 The speed of collapse is quicker if the patient is being given 100% oxygen 3.